SallaApp/laravel-starter-kit/README.md

 <!-- Overview -->
 ## Overview
 This is a starter App includes a Laravel application equipped with the required auth processes and webhooks/actions that help you to create your Salla App which works with the [Salla APIs](https://docs.salla.dev/).
 Your App later can be published to the [Salla App Store](https://apps.salla.sa/) and be available for installation to any of Salla [Merchants Stores](https://s.salla.sa/).

 What can you use this starter App for?
-* Create a Salla App from scratch, e.g. chatbot app, payment gateway app, or shipping service app.
+* Create a Salla App from scratch, e.g. chatbot app or shipping service app or any amazing app from your idea.
 * Modify/Customize any of your previous Apps in order to take the advantages given by this starter App.
 <p align="right">(<a href="#top">back to top</a>)</p>